 -

-If you rotate between back and side sleeping, try a medium-loft pillow to keep neck alignment consistent as the shoulder sinks.
+If you rotate between back and side sleeping, try a medium-loft pillow so neck alignment stays steady as the shoulder sinks.

 -

-For couples, use the 12-inch tight-top or 14-inch if your biggest problem is wake-ups from partner movement.
+For couples, the 12-inch tight-top or the 14-inch are the safest choices if your main issue is wake-ups from partner movement.

 -

-Avoid sitting on the same edge spot every day; it can accelerate edge wear on budget hybrids.
+Avoid sitting on the same edge spot every day; repeated perching can speed up edge wear on budget hybrids.

 FAQs